Schedule Your First Dose Vaccine Appointment

 *Exceptions include the unexpected need for immunization such as tetanus (after injury) or rabies (from exposure).

 |You received monoclonal antibody therapy or convalescent plasma as part of your treatment for a past COVID infection||Schedule your COVID vaccine at least 90 days after your treatment.|

 |You have a fever or other symptoms of an active infection||Cancel your COVID vaccine appointment.|

 Contact your primary care provider regarding testing or other care needs.

 |You are allergic to another “injectable” medication or have had a prior reaction to an injection that did not contain the same ingredients as the SARS-CoV-2 vaccine||Contact your primary care provider.|

 |If you have had anaphylactic reactions in the past and do not know what caused them||Contact your primary care provider.|

 Please Be Patient

-Please do not call to check where your name is on the interest form list or to ask when scheduling invitations are being sent.
+Please do not call to check on availability of appointments.
 It is important that we keep our phone lines available for patients who are experiencing urgent healthcare needs.